Christian Yelich

-Christian Stephen Yelich (born December 5, 1991) is an American professional baseball left fielder for the Milwaukee Brewers of Major League Baseball (MLB).
-He previously played for the Miami Marlins.
+Christian Stephen Yelich (born December 5, 1991) is an American professional baseball outfielder for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins.
+Internationally, Yelich represents the United States.
+In the 2017 World Baseball Classic (WBC), he helped win Team USA's first gold medal in a WBC tournament and was named to the All-World Baseball Classic Team.

 The Marlins selected Yelich in the first round of the 2010 MLB draft.
-He made his MLB debut for the Marlins in 2013, and was traded to the Brewers in the 2017-18 offseason.
-Yelich won a Gold Glove Award in 2014, the Silver Slugger Award in 2016, 2018 and 2019, and the National League's Most Valuable Player Award in 2018.
+He made his MLB debut for the Marlins in 2013 and was traded to the Brewers in the 2017–18 offseason.
+Yelich is a three-time MLB All-Star, a three-time Silver Slugger Award winner, a two-time National League batting champion, a Gold Glove Award recipient in 2014, and the winner of the National League's Most Valuable Player Award in 2018.

+Yelich hit for the cycle twice in 2018 and once in 2022.
+At this point, he joined Bob Meusel, Babe Herman, Adrián Beltré, and Trea Turner as the only MLB players to hit for the cycle three times in career.
+He is also the only player with three cycles against the same team — the Cincinnati Reds.
+Yelich is also just the third player to record two in a single season joining with Herman (1931) and Aaron Hill (2012).

 Career

 Amateur career

 Yelich was born in Thousand Oaks, California, and attended Westlake High School.
-During his freshman year, he batted .373 with 25 hits and 16 strikeouts in 67 at bats.
-In his sophomore year, he batted .341 with 31 hits and 24 strikeouts in 91 at bats.
-During Yelich's junior year, he batted .489 with 46 hits and struck out 6 times.
-In his senior year, he batted .451 with 37 hits, nine strikeouts and nine home runs in 82 at bats.
+During his freshman year, he batted .373 with 25 hits and 16 strikeouts in 67 at-bats.
+In his sophomore year, he batted .341 with 31 hits and 24 strikeouts in 91 at-bats.
+During Yelich's junior year, he batted .489 with 46 hits and struck out six times.
+In his senior year, he batted .451 with 37 hits, nine strikeouts and nine home runs in 82 at-bats.
 He was named Second Team All-American by Max Preps and was ranked 34 among the top 100 players in the nation in high school.

 Yelich accepted a scholarship to play college baseball for the Miami Hurricanes baseball team.